-This deported mom just became the face of the Trump crackdown debate
+Guadalupe Garcia de Rayos has become the focus of a national debate over the Trump administration's crackdown on illegal immigration.

 But supporters of the move see the deportation as a positive example of Trump's effort to preserve American jobs and ensure public safety.

 "President Trump campaigned on the issue of enforcing the nation's laws, and that's exactly what is happening here," Dave Ray, a spokesman for the Federation for American Immigration Reform, said in a statement.
+His nonprofit group backs more restrictive immigration policies.

 "Someone who has been in the country illegally for two decades, received final deportation orders from the immigration courts in 2013 and is a convicted felon shouldn't be the least bit shocked that she's being deported."